Jun 22, 2015

 The center has loads of leaflets about programs and support for moving BACK (kaiki/回帰 means, return / furusato/ふるさと means home town) to the countryside.
 The website has plenty of links to other organizations as well.
 The problem is, it’s all in Japanese.

 Two big questions remain for us foreigners, though.
 "Do any of these support schemes apply to us, and do we want to move to the country anyway?"

 In reverse order ...

 ...
-I think it’s not too bold a generalisation to say that most of us are drawn to the hallucinogenic neons of urban Japan.
+I think it’s not too bold a generalization to say that most of us expats are drawn to the hallucinogenic neons of urban Japan.
 It’s understandable, too.
-The cities provide better support, jobs that don’t rely on our language skills, more chances to meet people, and better bars to drink away our 'expat' sorrows.
+The cities provide better support, jobs that don’t rely on our language skills, more chances to meet people, and better bars to drink away our expat sorrows.